meghanakoturi/LOGIN-POC/README.md

 The build process involves Maven, which generates a WAR (Web Application Archive) file upon compilation.
 This WAR file encapsulates the entire project, including necessary dependencies and configurations.
 Subsequently, the WAR file is deployed to a Tomcat server for hosting and execution.

 Through this project, we aim to exemplify the practical application of three-tier architecture in web development, emphasizing modularity, scalability, and maintainability.
-By following this architectural pattern, we ensure a structured and extensible solution capable of meeting evolving requirements and accommodating future enhancements.
+By following this architectural pattern, we ensure a structure d and extensible solution capable of meeting evolving requirements and accommodating future enhancements.

 # Technologies Used:
 * Java (JDK 8)